chenmingyong0423/go-mongox-doc/docs/en/index.md

     details: go-mongox provides a way of hook function, which can more conveniently handle the data operation before and after
   - title: Automatic Default Fields Update
     details: go-mongox comes with a built-in generic Model struct.
 Its fields are automatically updated when creating or modifying documents.
-  - title: Struct Tag Validation Support
+  - title: Support for Struct Tag Validation
-    details: go-mongox offers an automatic tag validation feature that uses an integrated validation hook to recognize and validate struct tags.
-It employs the go-playground/validator library to automatically ensure that field values meet predefined validation criteria.
+    details: go-mongox uses the go-playground/validator library to ensure that the values of struct fields comply with predefined validation rules.
 ---